 - Compare the story of Miles Standish and john Alden with Edmond Rostand’s Cyrano de Bergerac.
 Here is a thorough lesson plan for Rostand’s play.

 - There can be few better choices than this story for rewriting from different points of view.

 - The factual background to this story is very limited.
 In fact, the only real source of the story is the poem by Alden descendant Longfellow, who knew it as a family story.
 Discuss the importance of oral history and the drawbacks to relying on it.
 Identify the provable facts of the story (essentially, that all three characters existed and that John and Priscilla married) and decide how to evaluate the plausibility of the rest of the story.

-- Following one or both of these discussions, consider the question: should a story be told if it isn’t true?
+- Consider the question: should a story be told if it isn’t true?
 At what point does a good historical tale become a legend?
 Is there a point along that continuum at which we should stop treating it as history?

 - This story contains a wonderful ethical dilemma.
 John, who already loves Priscilla, is asked by a friend to court her on the friend’s behalf.
 As a good friend, should he have foreseen the outcome and refused?
 Or should he have gone ahead and done his best, as he did in the story?
 Captain Standish didn’t know of his friend’s love for Priscilla; should John have told him?
 Had he known, would Standish have foreseen the outcome?
 Would he have retracted his request out of kindness?
 And what about Priscilla?
 Should she have put John in the difficult position of having to betray his friend?
 Should she have kept quiet, even though her own happiness — and that of the men as well — was at stake?
 This would be a great topic for a free-ranging discussion followed by a more structured debate.